 I’m going to let you in on a little secret that might help.
 What if I told you that she does not really have the capacity to be truly mean.
 She does not truly understand the implications of her behaviour.
 Although it looks like it, she doesn’t fully understand what she is doing.
 It’s similar to someone else who lacks cognitive ability/capacity.
 If someone else who lacked full mental development or social awareness acted in a similar manner, you wouldn’t take it that personally.
 You wouldn’t get so angered.
 Sure, you might get annoyed, you might establish boundaries, and protect yourself if need be.
 But your reaction likely would be more balanced.
 You would not be so personally hurt or triggered by it.
 You would understand that it really wasn’t about you.
 It’s more about the person who is having the hard time processing things and controlling him/herself.

 Well, the same goes for your little child.
 This is the world our little ones are living in.
 They are not fully developed, not by a long-shot.
 Things are confusing, emotions are big, and self-control doesn’t come easily.
 So, replacing the idea that your child is disrespectful and mean with the idea that your child needs help and guidance is the best thing you can do.
 This will not be the last time she hits, misbehaves or has a tantrum.
-In order to have the relationship that you want, and to create the kind environment you want, you need to believe in goodness.
+In order to have the relationship that you want, and to create the kind environment you want, you need to believe in her goodness.
 Let her flail and freak out, knowing the whole time that it is not really about you.
-Understanding that little kids are like this allows us to breathe a sigh of relief.
-It’s not all about you and your parenting that is leading her to act like this.
+Understanding that kids are like this allows us to breathe a sigh of relief.
+It’s not a desire to mess with you that is leading her to act like this.
 It’s her biology, her lack of development.
 Breathe into that, because it’s true.

 She wants to learn about how she should deal with stress and confusion.
 Here is your chance to teach her.